RCIC-UCI-Public/genomics-admix/README.md

      git clone http://github.com/ruleworld/atomizer
      tar czf atomizer-20201022.tar.gz atomizer
      ```
    There are release for these two.
 Tag both with the date of cloning repo, put resulting
    tar on google drive

+1. vcell

+   Version is taken from info in install-path/VCell-Rel.vmoptions file
+   where it is recorded as  `-Dvcell.softwareVersion=Rel_Version_7.2.0_build_39`.

+   The downloaded installer file has no version but is linked on the URL as "latest".

+   The github repo https://github.com/virtualcell/vcell lists instrucitons how to build
+   server/client with docker.